TacklePika/MemoryGameProject/1README.md

 ### Frameworks / Libraries / Programmes Used
 - Google Fonts is used to import font type.
 - Font Awesome is used to import icons.
-- Unsplash.com is used to import images (Susan Holt Simpson: blocks / Macus Spiske: children / Element5 Digital: learning).
 - Git is used with Gitpod terminal to commit to Git and push to GitHub.
 - GitHub is used to store the projects code after being pushed from Git.
 - Figma is used to create the wireframes.
+- Unsplash.com is used to import images.

 ## Testing Tools
 The following tools are used to validate each page to ensure there are no syntax erros: